- About Us

 - What We Treat

 Attention Deficit Hyperactivity Disorder (ADHD) is a mental health condition that affects millions of people worldwide, causing significant impairments in everyday functioning.
 In Atlanta, Georgia, there are numerous professionals and facilities offering various treatments to help those struggling with ADHD.
-At New View Wellness, we help our clients cope with and manage the symptoms of ADHD while providing resources and guidance to live a successful and productive life.
+At New View Wellness, we help our clients cope with and manage the symptoms of ADHD while providing treatment and guidance to live a successful and productive life here in Atlanta, Georgia.

 What is ADHD?